Seed money to help our urban forest grow.

 Amount: Up to $1000 or 15 trees

-The Grand Rapids Urban Forest Project currently offers grants, in both funding and trees, to support neighborhood tree projects.
-Availability depends on funding, but such projects may include tree mapping parties, tree walks, or volunteer tree plantings.
+The Grand Rapids Urban Forest Project currently offers grants to support neighborhood tree projects.
+Availability depends on funding, but such projects may include tree walks, volunteer tree plantings, greening events, or any tree-related project improving, highlighting, or celebrating trees in your community.

 Michigan Department of Natural Resources